go-delve/delve/Documentation/faq.md

 The `sources` command could also be useful in troubleshooting this problem, it shows the list of file paths that has been embedded by the compiler into the executable.

 If you still think this is a bug in Delve and not a configuration problem, open an [issue](https://github.com/go-delve/delve/issues), filling the issue template and including the logs produced by delve with the options `--log --log-output=rpc,dap`.

+### <a name="runtime"></a> Using Delve to debug the Go runtime

+It's possible to use Delve to debug the Go runtime, however there are some caveats to keep in mind

+* The `runtime` package is always compiled with optimizations and inlining, all of the caveats that apply to debugging optimized binaries apply to the runtime package.
+In particular some variables could be unavailable or have stale values and it could expose some bugs with the compiler assigning line numbers to instructions.

+* Next, step and stepout try to follow the current goroutine, if you debug one of the functions in the runtime that modify the curg pointer they will get confused.
+The 'step-instruction' command should be used instead.

+* When executing a stacktrace from g0 Delve will return the top frame and then immediately switch to the goroutine stack.
+If you want to see the g0 stacktrace use `stack -mode simple`.

+* The step command only steps into private runtime functions if it is already inside a runtime function.
+To step inside a private runtime function inserted into user code by the compiler set a breakpoint and then use `runtime.curg.goid == <current goroutine id>` as condition.